SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 ### DWP Data Strand:  Investigating vacancies for jobs on social media

     Aim:

     Gain insight into the types of jobs advertised and compare to existing official statistics Example areas for investigation: Types of jobs, Amounts, Where advertised and through whom, Skills etc

     Potential approaches:

-       Visualisation tool for jobcentre staff to be able to visualise types and areas advertised,Spatial analysis, Natural Language Processing.
+    Visualisation tool for jobcentre staff to be able to visualise types and areas advertised,
+    Spatial analysis, Natural Language Processing.

     For those who are less technical:

-       Comparisons to existing data sources, research into prevalence of jobs being advertised on social media - can apply directly or are they re-directed to job site?
+    Comparisons to existing data sources,
+    research into prevalence of jobs being advertised on social media.
+    Can apply directly or are they re-directed to job site?